jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 ### 355 Proceedings for offences
 (1) Except as provided in section 353, every offence against this Act is punishable on summary conviction.
 (2) Despite section 14 of the Summary Proceedings Act 1957, an information relating to an offence against this Act or against any regulations made under this Act may be laid at any time within 2 years after the time when the matter of the information arose.
-(3) No prosecution for an offence against this Act may be commenced except on the information of a gambling inspector or member of the police.
+(3) No prosecution for an offence against this Act may be commenced except on the information of a gambling inspector or constable.

 **Infringement offences**